 Five teams of designers and developers have officially “shown their interest” in tackling the design and construction of San Francisco’s new Transbay Terminal and tower.
 Confirming what we first reported back in November, Rogers, Foster, and Calatrava have all entered the contest (although Gehry has not).
-The five teams of designers and developers:

 1. Richard Rogers Partnership with Forest City Enterprises and MacFarlane Partners

 2. Norman Foster + Partners with Related Cos. and TMG Partners

 4. Pelli Clarke Pelli Architects with Hines